Cuda-Chen/cuda-chen.github.io/_posts/build-opencv-dnn-module-with-nvidia-gpu-support-on-ubuntu-1804.md

 Then type the following command to run the runfile:
 `sudo sh cuda_<version>_linux.run --override`

-After finishing the installation, update your bash profile (`.bashrc`) by insert the following lines at the bottom of the profile:
+After finishing the installation, update your bash profile (`~/.bashrc`) by insert the following lines at the bottom of the profile:
 ```
 # NVIDIA CUDA Toolkit